flavioespinoza/snippets/README.md

 For bugs

 My shellcheck version: 0.7.1
- The rule's wiki page does not already cover this
+- The rule's wiki page does not already cover this
- I tried on shellcheck.net and verified that this is still a problem on the latest commit Here's a snippet or screenshot that shows the problem:
+-  tried on shellcheck.net and verified that this is still a problem on the latest commit

+Here's a snippet or screenshot that shows the problem:
 ```shell
 #!/bin/sh
 op='+'